umijs/umi/docs/config/README.md

 Specifies the id of the HTML element to which the react app renders.

-注意：
+note:

-* 如果需要把应用打包成 umd 包导出，需设置 mountElementId 为 `''`
+* If you need to package your application as a umd package for export, you need to set mountElementId to `''`

 ## outputPath